When running a website, you may need to enable your visitors to upload a file. It can be a PDF, invoice, or any other custom file.

 - Updated constantly.

-Just like all the other premium form plugins, you can also limit the upload file size and the file kind.
+Like all the other premium form plugins, you can also limit the upload file size and the file kind.

 - User-friendly interface.